 Mainly I want something quick and easy, not something I have to soak the beans overnight and all that jazz.
 It’s too much pressure.

-Here is a quick and easy red beans and rice recipe for you to check out in your home and all the short cuts!
-Plus, this is a great meal that lasts a few days and coming from someone that doesn’t like left overs, it reheats nicely.
+Here’s a quick and easy red beans and rice recipe for you to check out in your home and all the shortcuts!
+Plus, this is a great meal that lasts a few days, and coming from someone that doesn’t like leftovers, it reheats nicely.

 - 1 package of sausage…I use Johnsonville New Orleans Brand Andouille Recipe